ASPeXP/ASPeXP/README.md

 - 👋 Hi, I’m @ASPeXP
 - 👀 I’m interested in Blockchain, Web scraping, ReactJS, VueJS, API creation, Unplugged, and teaching programming for kids.
-- 🌱 I’m currently learning Langchain, Data Analysis
+- 🌱 I’m currently learning Langchain, Data Analysis with Python
 - 📫 How to reach me ==> @AspExp on Twitter

 <!---